swapniljn8/Salesforce-Bit/README.md

 ## Topics

-# 1- Salesforce to Salesforce integration:
+## 1- Salesforce to Salesforce integration:
-## Read All About It
 - Source Org:
     - Auth Provider - Client secret and client key of the connected app.
 Give us the Callback URL to hit from Target org for response.
     - Named Credential - URL to which request need to be send.